sohag-mbstu-ict/Bank_Loan_Based_on_ANN/README.md

 # Project Name : Provides student loan during coronavirus economic crisis

+## Outcome of this Project

+The purpose of this project is design a machine learning algorithm using Artificial Neural Network that would predict whether a student will get student loan during coronavirus economic crisis from UGC, based on some criteria.

+## Feature of this Project

+After completing the registration, client will get confirmation message and email.
+If a student apply for a loan and providing criteria

+## Methods Used
+Data Preprocessing
+Exploratory Data Analysis
+Machine Learning
+etc.

+## Technologies
+Python, Markdown
+Tensorflow, Keras
+Pandas, numpy
+Jupyter
+etc.

+## Project Description

+The dataset for this project consists of labeled data with following features.
+The target column is called 'Personal Loan' which is used to predict whether a customer gets approved for loan or not.

 Outcome of this Project : This project tells us, whether a student will get student loan during coronavirus economic crisis from UGC, based on some criteria.

 Feature of this Project : After completing the registration, client will get confirmation message and email.
 If a student apply for a loan and providing criteria